district0x/district-server-endpoints/README.md

 * `:middleware/text-body-parser-for-transit` passes body for "application/transit+json" as text
 * `:middleware/transit-body-parser` parses transit body
 * `:middleware/query-params-parser` parses query params

-## district.server.endpoints.middleware.logging
-Middleware that logs server requests and errors comes with this package, but it's not included in default middleware because it uses [timbre](https://github.com/ptaoussanis/timbre) for logging, which might not be good for everyone.
-If you do so, best way to set it up is via [district-server-logging](https://github.com/district0x/district-server-logging) mount module.

 ## Development
 ```bash